Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Machine Learning Concepts Overview/Readme.md

         - Bias-Variance Tradeoff
             - The bias-variance tradeoff is the balance between the bias and variance of a model.
 It is the tradeoff between the error introduced by approximating a real-world problem by a much simpler model (bias) and the error introduced by the model due to its sensitivity to the fluctuations in the training data (variance).
             - A model with high bias and low variance may underfit the data, while a model with low bias and high variance may overfit the data.
 The goal is to find a model that has low bias and low variance, which means that it generalizes well to new, unseen data.

+    - Model Evaluation
+        - Model evaluation is the process of assessing the performance of a machine learning model.
+It is important to evaluate the model on a test set that is separate from the training set.
+The model should perform well on the test set, which means that it should have low error and high accuracy.
+        - Common metrics for model evaluation include:
+            - Accuracy: The proportion of correct predictions to the total number of predictions.
+            - Precision: The proportion of true positive predictions to the total number of positive predictions.
+            - Recall: The proportion of true positive predictions to the total number of actual positive instances.
+            - F1 score: The harmonic mean of precision and recall.
+            - ROC curve: The receiver operating characteristic curve, which shows the tradeoff between true positive rate and false positive rate.
+            - AUC: The area under the ROC curve, which measures the performance of the model across all possible classification thresholds.

+            - Note:
+                - Accuracy is not always the best metric for model evaluation.
+It is important to consider the problem domain and the goals of the model when choosing an evaluation metric.
+For example, in a highly imbalanced dataset, accuracy may not be a good metric because it may be biased towards the majority class.